ROEL2407/real-time-web-2122/README.md

 |            | _Client-server interaction_ By interacting with the app, a user can influence the data model of the server in real time by directly modifying data OR by influencing API requests between server and source.
 The student has set up the data manipulations. |             |
 |            | _Data management_ The server maintains a data model and each client is continuously updated with the correct data.                                                                                                                                          |             |
 |            | _Multi-user support_ Multiple clients can connect to the server.
 Interaction works as expected and is not dependent on the number of clients.
 You can explain how your app approaches this.                                                                 |             |

+## Wishlist

+There are things I would like to add after this sprint.
+These things are:

+- Hangman images change on wrong input
+- loss pop up
+- login

 ## Commits